| LOWDOWN(3) | Library Functions Manual | LOWDOWN(3) |

 set to what's being output (title, etc.).
 At least one of these must

-be specified for the title block to be output.For LOWDOWN_GEMINI
+be specified for the title block to be output.For LOWDOWN_GEMINI, there are several

 flags for controlling link placement.
 By default, links (images,